Prototyping with Microcontrollers, Sensors, and Materials

 Closed systems only allow heat to be transferred to the surroundings.
 A hermetically sealed bottle of soda is a closed system.
 If placed in a hot environment, it absorbs energy in the form of heat, but the amount of liquid within does not change.

 Understanding how to minimize heat loss is the key to designing a successful insulating container.
 The first consideration is the materials chosen.
 Using materials that are poor conductors of heat, such as glass, will minimize heat loss.
 Plastic is also a poor conductor of heat.
 Foam cups are made of plastic that has tiny air bubbles suspended in it.
 Air is among the poorest conductors of heat.
 A vacuum, or the complete lack of air, is the best insulator of all.
-This is the principle employed in the Thermos® design.
+This is the principle employed in a Thermos® design.

 The other important consideration in creating the container is its cost.
 Minimal design uses the fewest resources while maintaining the safety and efficacy of a product.